Perceptions About E-Learning Among Undergraduate Medical Students: A Cross Sectional Study.

 Abstract

-Background: Experiences from the pandemic times have shown that blending online learning in medical education provides a better academic environment.
-Hence, the current study aims to find the perceptions of medical students on online learning.
-Materials and methods: A questionnaire-based cross-sectional study was conducted on a sample of 848 undergraduate medical students on perceptions, barriers, enabling environment and assessment methods in e-learning.
-Ethical clearance was obtained from the institutional ethical committee.
-The student's response from the generated google sheet was analyzed using SPSS version 23.0.
-Top of FormResults: The analysis was done on 841 responses of which 273(32.5%) were from government colleges.
-Private college students and Phase IV students faced more problems with data exhaustion due to online classes than their counterparts.
+The COVID-19 pandemic times showed the need for blending e-learning in medical education.
+The current study aims to find the perceptions of undergraduate medical students on e-learning.
+A questionnaire-based cross-sectional study was conducted on 848 students on perceptions about e-learning.
+Private college students and Phase IV students significantly faced more data exhaustion.
 The government college students and phase IV students significantly felt that classes were more monotonous.
-Conclusion: The study concludes that when students put in a little more effort, the e-learning mode can be made beneficial.
-But the longer duration of e-learning was shown to be related to health effects like eye strain and musculoskeletal pain.
+The longer duration of e-learning caused health effects.
 Thus, to bring about a better learning environment e-learning can be integrated into the MBBS curriculum as a supplement to bedside and small group learning.

 Downloads